-- In uniform circular motion, (a) Is the speed constant? (b) Is the velocity constant? (c) Is the magnitude of the acceleration constant? (d) Is acceleration constant?
-Explain. - 2.
-In a vertical motion does the angular velocity of the body change?
-Explain. - 3.
-An athlete runs around a circular track with a speed of 9.0 ms-1 and a centripetal acceleration of 3 ms-2.
-What is the radius of the track? - 4.
-The Fermi lab accelerator is one of the largest particle accelerators.
+1. In uniform circular motion, (a) Is the speed constant? (b) Is the velocity constant? (c) Is the magnitude of the acceleration constant? (d) Is acceleration constant?
+Explain.

+2. An athlete runs around a circular track with a speed of 9.0 ms-1 and a centripetal acceleration of 3 ms-2.
+What is the radius of the track?

+3. The Fermi lab accelerator is one of the largest particle accelerators.
 In this accelerator, protons are forced to travel in an evacuated tube in a circular orbit of diameter 2.0 km at a speed which is nearly equal to 99.99995% of the speed of light.
 What is the centripetal acceleration of these protons?
 Take $c = 3 \times 10^8 \text{ ms}^{-1}$.